Initiative F: Expand and Strengthen Strategic Partnerships

 By virtue of a new partnership between Stetson's Honors Program and Daytona State College's Quanta Honors, up to 16 Daytona State students per year will be accepted into Stetson's program and will receive a Stetson Select Honors scholarship, equaling 100 percent of the regular tuition and fee charges.
 As part of the partnership between the Stetson Honors Program and Daytona State College's Quanta Honors, Stetson faculty members will advise students from the time they first enroll at Daytona State – a possible first for such a program nationwide.

 Education Associate Professor and Jessie Ball duPont Chair of Social Justice Education, Rajni Shankar-Brown, Ph.D., has been awarded an Education and Culture grant by the U.S. Department of State and the Partners of the Americas.
-This competitive grant will allow Shankar-Brown to travel to Brasilia, Brasil and Bogota, Colombia to facilitate intercultural exchange and work to develop programing to connect public schools in Central Florida and around the nation with schools abroad.
+This competitive grant will allow Shankar-Brown to travel to Brasilia, Brasil and Bogota, Colombia to facilitate intercultural exchange and work to develop programming to connect public schools in Central Florida and around the nation with schools abroad.

-Stetson Law partnered with Bay Pines Veteran's Administration Healthcare System, Bay Area Legal Services and Gulfcoast Legal Services to assist veterans with non-criminal offences, including veteran and Social Security issues, family law, guardianship and landlord-tenant disputes.
+Stetson Law partnered with Bay Pines Veteran's Administration Healthcare System, Bay Area Legal Services and Gulfcoast Legal Services to assist veterans with non-criminal offenses, including veteran and Social Security issues, family law, guardianship and landlord-tenant disputes.
 This is the 13th medical-legal partnership in the U.S., but the first involving a law school.

 Stetson University College of Law's National Clearinghouse for Science, Technology and the Law is offering a complimentary two-day training for defense attorneys and prosecutors who try capital cases.
 The event was partially funded by the U.S. Dept. of Justice, Capital Litigation Initiative: Crime Scene to Courtroom Forensics Training.